 - 61. DfE wrote to AWFL on 24 June 2021 communicating the Exemption Refusal Decision. - 62.
-The Request as originally formulated was set out in the 9 July 2021 AWFL UR46 Letter).
+The Request as originally formulated was set out in the 9 July 2021 AWFL UR48 Letter).
 The 9 July 2021 AWFL UR Letter is set out in full at Appendix 1. - 63.
-The 9 July 2021 AWFL UR Letter - (a) referred to previous correspondence

-(b) advised of letters of the same date sent to DfE (looking for an Article 9 Exemption) and SONI (asking SONI to voluntarily vary the terms of the SONI Standard Connection and Use Documents and it seems the accepted SONI AWFL Connection Offer)

-(c) confirmed that AWFL now held the CRU Generating Licence

-(d) stated that AWFL had made "every effort" to comply with paragraphs 9.29 and 9.30 of the (accepted) SONI AWFL Connection Offer which AWFL asserted appeared to relate to C25(2), making specific mention of the requirement to enter into a G-TUoS agreement.

-(e) stated it was considered that AWFL was "[. . . being left in an impossible position whereby, unless [an article 9] exemption is granted [by DfE] or an amendment or waiver made to "SONI's connection terms" and [TSO] Transmission Licence, we will be unable to meet these evidentiary requirements under the terms of the [SONI AWFL Connection Offer]."
+The 9 July 2021 AWFL UR Letter - (a) referred to previous correspondence - (b) advised of letters of the same date sent to DfE (looking for an Article 9 Exemption) and SONI (asking SONI to voluntarily vary the terms of the SONI Standard Connection and Use Documents and it seems the accepted SONI AWFL Connection Offer) - (c) confirmed that AWFL now held the CRU Generating Licence - (d) stated that AWFL had made "every effort" to comply with paragraphs 9.29 and 9.30 of the (accepted) SONI AWFL Connection Offer which AWFL asserted appeared to relate to C25(2), making specific mention of the requirement to enter into a G-TUoS agreement. - (e) stated it was considered that AWFL was "[. . . being left in an impossible position whereby, unless [an article 9] exemption is granted [by DfE] or an amendment or waiver made to "SONI's connection terms" and [TSO] Transmission Licence, we will be unable to meet these evidentiary requirements under the terms of the [SONI AWFL Connection Offer]." - (e) asserted that: "The net result of this is the inability of potential stakeholders to legitimately access and participate in the Single Electricity Market [SEM].
+This in turn also means that the effective and efficient functioning of the SEM, as arising in particular (but without limitation) under inter alia "[the 2007 Order] and as detailed further below, is being stymied.
+We also note that SONI, The UR, and [DfE] each have a real and vested interest in promoting the effective and efficient functioning of the [SEM] under the NI Protocol and retained EU Legislation".

-46 Again, we need to differentiate the 9 July 2021 AWFL UR Letter from the two other letters of the same date sent by AWFL to DfE and SONI.
+48 Again, we need to differentiate the 9 July 2021 AWFL UR Letter from the two other letters of the same date sent by AWFL to DfE and SONI.
 These other two letters will be explored in later sections of this letter.